ravigupta-cyntexa/Important_And_MockQuestion/dml_statement_Database_classes.md

 ## Question 1:-
-Insert Parent and Child in One DML Statement using External ID -- > First Make a custom field and tick as External ID
+Insert Parent and Child in One DML Statement using External ID -- > First Make a custom field on Account (Parent) and tick as External ID
 ```
 public class AccountContactcreate {
     public static void mymethod(){